actor-framework/actor-framework/manual/core/Actors.rst

 Blocking actors always run in a separate thread and are not scheduled by CAF.
 Unlike event-based actors, blocking actors have explicit, blocking *receive* functions.
-Further, blocking actors do not handle system messages automatically via special-purpose callbacks (see :ref:`special-handler`).
+Further, blocking actors do not handle system messages automatically via special-purpose callbacks.
 This gives users full control over the behavior of blocking actors.
 However, blocking actors still should follow conventions of the actor system.
 For example, actors should unconditionally terminate after receiving an ``exit_msg`` with reason ``exit_reason::kill``.

 Receiving Messages
 ~~~~~~~~~~~~~~~~~~